 - If it is approved late or returned repeatedly, the problem is usually missing evidence, mismatched data, or weak exception handling.

-That is the point where upstream controls help.
+Upstream controls help here.
 If you want invoice data extraction for smoother Business Central approvals, the gain is not a replacement approval engine.
 The gain is a cleaner invoice record before routing begins.
 Invoice Data Extraction can pull invoice fields into Excel, CSV, or JSON, and every row includes a source-file and page reference for verification.
 That gives AP teams a more consistent starting record to review before Business Central approval rules fire, especially when supplier formats vary or invoices arrive with incomplete structure.
+Teams comparing ERP-specific control patterns can also review how Acumatica separates bill approval from approve-for-payment controls when they need a second native workflow example.
+Teams considering third-party spend platforms on top of Business Central should also be aware of which ERPs Ramp Bill Pay's automatic PO matching actually supports, since Business Central is not on that list and PO-backed invoices would still need to be matched inside Business Central itself.

 The decision framework is practical.
 If your approval delays come from approver hierarchy alone, fix workflow design first.
 If your delays come from bad invoice inputs, missing fields, or repeated rework before routing, improve the upstream capture and validation step.
 Business Central is strong at routing approved payables through a controlled process, but the quality of the invoice entering that process still determines how much friction AP has to absorb.